RaspberryPiFoundation/editor-ui/README.md

 ### Attributes

-The `editor-wc` tag accepts the following attributes:
+The `editor-wc` tag accepts the following attributes, which must be provided as strings or booleans:

 - `assets_identifier`: Load assets (not code) from this project identifier
 - `auth_key`: Authenticate the user to allow them to make API requests such as saving their work